-You may accept these T&Cs by signing a Work Order, confirming via email, or giving written or verbal instructions to begin work after being provided with a Work Order.
+You may accept these T&Cs by signing a Work Order, confirming via email, or giving written or verbal instructions to begin work.

 Services can be provided on a fixed term, project or time and materials basis.
 This will be set out in your Work Order.